 At the end of September I was finally introduced to the concept of Island Alpine on a backpacking trip to the Forbidden Plateau area of Strathcona Provincial Park on Vancouver Island.

 One night in October by beloved bike was stolen but then just over 24 hours later the Vancouver Police found it and brought it back.
-It was a roller coaster of emotions and I learned so much about bike theft prevention and recovering stolen bikes.
+It was a roller coaster of emotions.

 The days were starting to get shorter and colder in October but we still squeaked in one last snow-free alpine hike to visit the newest darling of Instagram, Watersprite Lake.